fadicoder/UNIXSocketProject/README.md

 - make
 - g++
 - ar
+- aarch64-linux-gnu-g++ (only if cross compiling with aarch64)
+- aarch64-linux-gnu-ar (only if cross compiling with aarch64)

 Requirements to run the project:
 - git

 ### Installing

-Run the following commands to build the project:
+Run the following commands to build the project with system architecture:
 ```bash
 cd lib
 make